Lipen/discrete-math-course/typst/lec-logic.typ

 #Block[
   So far we've studied _semantics_ --- what formulas _mean_ in terms of truth values.

-  Now we turn to _syntax_ --- how to _prove_ formulas using purely symbolic manipulation.
+  Now we turn back to _syntax_ --- how to _prove_ formulas using purely symbolic manipulation.
 ]

 #grid(